Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Experimental design for linear estimators

-Next, we introduce an experimental design focusing on the mean-squared error (MSE) of the estimator $\hat{\tau}$.
-We consider confidence interval length in Section \ref{sec:CI}.
-The MSE is defined, for given bias level $b$, design $(\mathcal{E},\Sigma(\mathcal{E}))$, and choice of weights $\gamma$ as
+As in Assumption \ref{ass:linearity}, we focus on the MSE of the linearized $\tau_L$, interpreted as a first-order/local approximation when $\tau$ is non-linear.
+For given bias level $b$, design $(\mathcal{E},\Sigma)$, and choice of weights $W$ define

-where $\mathbb{E}_{\mathcal{E},\Sigma,b}$ denotes expectation under the design $(\mathcal{E},\Sigma(\mathcal{E}))$ and observational bias $b$.
+where $\mathbb{E}_{\mathcal{E},\Sigma,b}$ denotes expectation under the design $(\mathcal{E},\Sigma)$ and observational bias $b$.

-Ideally, one would minimize $\mathrm{MSE}_b$.
-However, because $b$ is unknown, we consider an uncertainty set given by an $\ell_\infty$-ball,
+Ideally, one would minimize \(\mathrm{MSE}_b\).
+However, because \(b\) is unknown, we evaluate designs over an uncertainty set for the observational bias.